Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Discussion

 For harder spectra, the saliency is more uniform, with peaks roughly every 2 keV, indicating the network emphasises capturing the power-law component's shape.
 The Fe-K$\alpha$ emission line at 6.4 keV is an intriguing feature, as the decoder was trained solely on synthetic data that did not contain any of these lines, and the latent space does not contain any explicit information about the presence of these lines; however, we see that the network ignores this feature, suggesting that it does not substantially affect the parameters.

-Comparing the predictions against the precalculated parameters in Figure~\ref{fig:parameter_comparison}, we can observe that the power law and $N_H$ parameters agree more with the precalculated parameters than the MTB parameters.
+Comparing the predictions against the precalculated parameters in Figure~\ref{fig:parameter_comparison}, we can observe that the predictions closely agree with the precalculated parameters, with the $N_H$ and power law parameters in greater agreement than the MTD parameters.
 The large $\chi_\nu^2$ for $N$ is likely due to the network's difficulty in predicting values over several orders of magnitudes.
 As $N$ and $kT_{\rm disk}$ are strongly correlated, the network's difficulty with $N$ could explain why $kT_{\rm disk}$ also has a large $\chi_\nu^2$.
-The worse performance for the MTB parameters also correlates with the larger decoder saliencies, suggesting that these parameters are harder for the network to learn.
+The worse performance for the MTD parameters also correlates with the larger decoder saliencies, suggesting that these parameters are harder for the network to learn.
 The power law parameters and $kT_{\rm disk}$ show vertical boundary conditions, $f_{\rm sc}$ has a hard boundary at 0 and 1, while the boundaries for $\Gamma$ and $kT_{\rm disk}$ are more artificial, resulting in the twin peaks seen in Figure~\ref{fig:pair_plot}.
 These peaks, shown by red data points in Figure~\ref{fig:parameter_comparison}, create artificial degeneracies that could hinder the network's ability to learn the mapping.
-Alternatively, these peaks could be artefacts of the PyXspec fitting algorithm, causing the fit to get stuck in local minima and locking these parameters to the boundaries instead of finding the optimal value.
+Alternatively, these peaks could be artefacts of the {\sc PyXspec} fitting algorithm, causing the fit to get stuck in local minima and locking these parameters to the boundaries instead of finding the optimal value.
 As a result, the network may be conflicted between predicting an accurate parameter far from the precalculated value or minimising the distance to the precalculated value at the cost of the reconstruction, hence the spread in predictions at these boundaries.
-The discrepancy between the predictions and precalculated parameters correlates with the relative magnitude of the peaks, further indicating an issue with the PyXspec fitting algorithm.
-If the problem lies within the PyXspec fitting algorithm, using an autoencoder could help avoid these local minima, potentially improving the accuracy of the fits.
+The discrepancy between the predictions and precalculated parameters correlates with the relative magnitude of the peaks, further indicating an issue with the {\sc PyXspec} fitting algorithm.
+If the problem lies within the {\sc PyXspec} fitting algorithm, using an autoencoder could help avoid these local minima, potentially improving the accuracy of the fits, similar to what \cite{parker2022agn} found.